Frequently Asked Questions (FAQ) Regarding Removal of Conditions from your Two Year Conditional Green Card

 - As a general rule if you received your green card based on marriage, and you had been married less than two years when you applied for the green card, your green card will be conditional and if married more than two years at issuance, then it will be a 10 year card

-- As a general rule the consulate or embassy which issues a marriage visa will issue a CR-1 marriage visa to a person married less than 2 years and an IR-1 visa to a person married more than two years before issuance.
-Then when you come to the U.S. using these visas they then become into conditional and 10 year green cards respectively
+As a general rule the consulate or embassy which issues a marriage visa will issue a CR-1 marriage visa to a person married less than 2 years and an IR-1 visa to a person married more than two years before issuance.
+When you come to the U.S. using these visas those using a CR-1 visa will be given a two year conditional green card and those using an IR-1 visa are given a ten year green card.

 What if I get divorced, or my spouse dies, before the two years are up; can I then obtain a new 10 years card?

-- Yes, you will still have to prove the initial validity of the marriage as of the time of the issuance of the conditional card and will have to prove the basis for the divorce and your continuing to meet requirements of permanent residency.
+- Yes, you will still have to prove the initial validity of the marriage as of the time of the issuance of the conditional card and will have to prove the basis for the divorce and that you continue to meet requirements of permanent residency.

 If I remove the conditions and receive a new 10 year card can I lose my 10 year card before it expires in 10 years?